phixarhasse/coffeebot/README.md

 ```

 3. Copy `hue-template` to `hue_username` and change to your username in the file
 4. If you chose to use Slack and/or Hue, the script will first setup these services.
-During Hue setup, you will be prompted to go press the button on the Hue Birdge to generate a token for the bot to use.
+During Hue setup, you will be prompted to go press the button on the Hue Bridge to generate a token for the bot to use.
 5. python3 -m venv env                 # Create python virtual enviroment
 5. source env/bin/activate             # Activate python virtual enviroment
 6. pip install -r requirements.txt     # Install all dependencies